Samurai-Ebben/Portfolio/HellRacer/README.md

 ## Responsibilities
 A Kart game has many mechanics but in order to make the game fun and exciting the most important mechanics are the movements.
 One of which is the drifting mechanic.
-Which is the main mechainc I was responsible of making.
+Which is the main mechanic I was responsible of making as well as the ghost system and Most of the UI.